Universal; modern art form: New York, USA · Ancient–present (contemporary movement: 1980s–present)

 In 2003, Maria Thomas and Rick Roberts developed Zentangle, a structured approach to meditative doodling using repeated abstract patterns.
 The 2010s saw doodle art explode as a contemporary movement — British artist Mr. Doodle (Sam Cox) achieved viral fame and Sotheby's recognition for dense, interconnected compositions covering entire houses.
 Doodle styles have become enormously popular in bullet journaling and sketchnoting, proving that the most casual form of drawing has become one of the most democratic art forms worldwide.

-Key Doodle Artists
+Key Doodle artists

 KH